martinaalvera/Documentation/FS_encryption_procedure.rst

    :align: center
    :alt: encrypt procedure 08

-The system is now encrypted and unlocked, ready for Galaxy installation and configuration.
+The system is now encrypted and unlocked, you will be automatically let out the VM and the Galaxy installation and configuration will continue.